 The MA program in French literature at the University of Colorado consists of both course work and a comprehensive examination.
+All French Graduate Students should become thoroughly familiar with the Graduate School Rules and Policies/Procedures

 - An undergraduate major in French or its equivalent with a grade average of at least B in all French courses.